CJosephW/PortfolioSite/content/post/amazon-scraper.md

 Title: Amazon Web Scraper
 Date: 2019-09-28
 ---
-Another web scraping app using Python with Selenium
+Another web scraping app using Python with Selenium to get data from Amazon

 <!--more-->